-Mt.
-Norikura's closest major transport hub is Matsumoto Station.
+The closest major transport hub to the Norikura Highland area is Matsumoto Station.
 From Tokyo, Nagano or Nagoya, Matsumoto Station is easy to access on JR lines.

 You can reach Matsumoto Station from Tokyo's Shinjuku Station on the JR Chuo Line limited express for Matsumoto.

 From Nagoya take the JR Shinano Limited Express for Nagano.

 If you're leaving from Nagano, take the same JR Shinano Limited Express line heading to Nagoya.
 There's a convenient bus service from Takayama in neighboring Gifu Prefecture.

 From Matsumoto, get a train to Shin-Shimashima, then transfer to a bus for the highland's Kanko Center Mae or Shirahone Onsen.
 As with other areas in rural Nagano, a rental car will do wonders for expanding your exploratory freedom.

 Mt.
 Norikura and the highland area at its foothills is an outdoor lover's dream.
 When you visit, you'll find plenty of opportunity for mountain biking, rock climbing, and hiking and trekking.

 It's a popular area to hike, with buses running to the Norikura Bus Terminal located near the summit of Mt.
 Norikura.
 This is one of Japan's highest roads, and private cars are prohibited.
 From the bus terminal, it's about an hour and a half hike to Kengamine, Norikura's highest peak.